 Located about two hours out from the city is the Catskill Animal Sanctuary.
 This sanctuary provides a compassionate and loving home for animals taken from bad situations and environments, such as from hoarders, abusive or neglectful owners, and other poor places for an animal to be.
 Between 250 and 350 animals can be found at the sanctuary at any given time, making it a joy to explore.
 To visit the 148-acre sacntuary you must take an organized tour, but throughout the tour the family gets to wander around the grounds and interact

 freely with all the farm animals who make the space their home.
 The sanctuary does have a mission to educate visitors about living a vegan lifestyle by introducing people to the animals they eat and providing some free vegan snacks after each tour, so keep that in mind before you commit to a visit.

-Fees and costs: Sanctuary tours are held on weekends April-October and are $12 per person, $8 for children 12 and under (kids under 2 are free).
+Fees and costs: Sanctuary tours are held on weekends April-November and are $12 per person, $8 for children 12 and under (kids under three are free).
 If taking the bus, the round trip fare costs $52.50, $38.50 for kids 2-11.
 Amtrak prices vary, but tickets in one direction for adults are around $19 and

 around $14.50 for kids under 12.

 316 Old State Rd.

 Palisades' State Line Lookout: Alpine, NJ